Hyuria/Soup-Salad-Sandwich-Frontend/frontend/README.md

 - open eclipse IDE to import the project folder
 - run ng serve
 - setup local database useing Postgres or remote database using AWS RDS

+## Usage of the Project
+- Debates on whether a food item is soup, salad, or sandwich
+- Social app

+## Contributors
+  Henry Chen, Jakeem Fisher, Brodie Hufnagel, and Ben Hsieh

+## License
+  This project uses the following license: Revature